csedm/ansible-acme-sh/README.md

-## What is ansible-acme-sh?
+## ansible-acme-sh

-It is an [Ansible](http://www.ansible.com/home) role to:
+This project contains the `acme_sh` [Ansible](http://www.ansible.com/home) role which:

-- Install acme.sh to issue, renew or remove Let's Encrypt based SSL certificates
+- Installs acme.sh to issue, renew or remove Let's Encrypt based SSL certificates
-- Issue certificates for single, multiple or wildcard domains
+- Issues certificates for single, multiple or wildcard domains
-- Configure multiple domains through 1 certificate or separate certificates
+- Configures multiple domains through 1 certificate or separate certificates
-- Issue DNS based challenges using acme.sh's automated DNS API feature
+- Issues DNS based challenges using acme.sh's automated DNS API feature
-- Run custom acme.sh commands if the presets are not enough for you
+- Runs custom acme.sh commands if the presets are not enough for you

+This is a fork of [nickjj's original ansible role](https://github.com/nickjj/ansible-acme-sh) with some updates to minimize dependencies and to enable support for OpenBSD.
+I have left much of this README the same, however some sections were reorganized to aid in readability.

 ## Why would you want to use this role?